futuredapp/TFTableDescriptor/README.md

 ## Usage

-TFTableDescriptor allows you describe how your table content should be assembled.
+TFTableDescriptor allows you to describe how your table content should be assembled.

 ```objective-c
 TFTableDescriptor *table = [TFTableDescriptor descriptorWithTable:self.tableView];